DataDog/documentation/content/en/continuous_integration/tests/java.md

 {{% /tab %}}
 {{% tab "Gradle" %}}

-Add plugin-client JAR to the project's classpath, add plugin JAR to the compiler's annotation processor path, and pass the plugin argument to the tasks that compile Java classes.
+Add the plugin-client JAR to the project's classpath, add the plugin JAR to the compiler's annotation processor path, and pass the plugin argument to the tasks that compile Java classes.

-Replace `$VERSION` with the latest version of the artifacts accessible from the [Maven Repository][1] (without the preceding `v`): ![Maven Central][2]
+Replace `$VERSION` with the latest version of the artifacts accessible from the [Maven Repository][1] (without the preceding `v`: ![Maven Central][2]):

 {{< code-block lang="groovy" filename="build.gradle" >}}
 if (project.hasProperty("dd-civisibility")) {